Best Medical Alert Systems for November 2025

 Great for Wearable Alternatives

-GetSafe breaks the mold by focusing on wall-mounted and voice-activated devices, rather than requiring pendants.
+GetSafe innovates by offering wall-mounted and voice-activated devices, eliminating the need for traditional pendants.
 It’s a perfect fit for seniors who don’t want to wear a device but still want discreet, in-home safety.

 • Pros: Wearable-free design, modern look, flexible coverage packages